 Those masters of small-scale realism, Belgian brothers Luc and Jean-Pierre Dardenne, have created yet another beautifully acted, exquisitely observed morality tale in “The Child,” the story of a directionless young couple whose lives are irretrievably altered when they have a baby.
-Perfectly consistent with the Dardennes' widely lauded work of the last decade, pic won’t do much to win the brothers any new fans, but will travel far on the fest circuit and attract the interest of the same arthouse distribs that have supported them in the past.
+Perfectly consistent with the Dardennes widely lauded work of the last decade, pic won’t do much to win the brothers any new fans (or bigger box office), but will travel far on the fest circuit and attract the interest of the same arthouse distribs that have supported them in the past.

 In their three best-known features — “La Promesse,” “Rosetta” and “The Son” — the Dardennes show a particular interest in observing characters through the work they do (or try to do) to survive amid often harsh and forbidding conditions, and “The Child” is no exception.
 Only here, 20-year-old Bruno (Jeremie Renier, who made his screen debut in “La Promesse”) is defined by his assiduous avoidance of anything resembling a nine-to- five.

 He proceeds to piece together a modest income from panhandling and petty theft on the streets of Seraing — the Eastern Belgium steel town that has long served as the Dardennes’ home base.

 Bruno’s 18-year-old girlfriend, Sonia (angelic newcomer Deborah Francois), returns home after giving birth to their son, Jimmy, only to find that Bruno has sublet their apartment out to total strangers.
 It’s a telling scene that offers early indication of how ill prepared Bruno is for parental responsibility, and also shows that, in the world of “The Child,” everything, even a human being, is potentially salable merchandise.